 Was Adolf Hitler an atheist?

 Adolf Hitler was the German dictator who initiated the Second World War, and started a genocide against Jews, homosexuals, Roma, and other communities.
 He is often regarded as an atheist.
 However, Hitler was not an atheist.
-He believed in an “active deity”, which he frequently referred to as the “Creator” or the “Providence”.
+He was brought up as a Catholic, and although he distanced himself from Catholicism, he believed in divine ordination67.
 Going further, he wrote in his book Mein Kampf: “I am convinced that I am acting as the agent of our Almighty Creator.
-By fighting the Jews, I am doing the Lord’s work.”.
-He was thus not only a believer, but used his belief to justify his killings (as others have before him).
+By fighting the Jews, I am doing the Lord’s work.”67 He was thus not only a believer, but used his belief to justify his killings (as others have before him).

 Did Einstein believe in God?